PatrycjaBlaszkowska/mixology-master/README.md

 - As a logged user, I anticipate being able to delete my account.

 **User stories are based on online research and my relatives experiance.**

+## The Scope Plane

+The planning process allowed me to prioritize the implementation of features based on their importance to my user stories, enabling me to identify which ones could be completed within the given deadline and which ones would need to be postponed for later implementation.

+#### Features implemented upon webpage release :

+- Introduction on the homepage providing information on the art of bartending.
+- Page dedicated to recipes featuring all available recipes for users.
+- Verification system for users.
+- Ability for logged-in users to create and manage their own recipes.
+- User-friendly navigation bar for easy access to different pages.
+- Footer with links to social media platforms.
+- Contact form for users to communicate with the website owner/admin.
+- User dashboard for account management, recipe creation, and guide downloads.
+- Search bar functionality to help users browse through a variety of available recipes.

+#### Fatures planned to implement later :

+- Two-step authentication.
+- Password retrieval.
+- Option for logged-in users to upload an image of the cocktail when submitting a recipe.
+- Ability to search for cocktails based on available ingredients.